Sony accidentally reveals The Last Of Us Part I PS5 remake

 We’ve not even got to the opening night of the Summer Game Fest and already one of the biggest reveals of the night has been announced.
-I say announced, Sony revealed The Last Of Us Part I remake by mistake, publishing the store page early.
+I say announced, but to be clear, Sony revealed The Last Of Us Part I remake by mistake, publishing the store page early.

 Sony has already taken the page (opens in new tab) down, but for a brief time over on the Playstation Store there was a listing for The Last Of Us Part I with screenshots and details about the remake.
 According to the listing, the game is “a total overhaul of the original experience, faithfully reproduced but incorporating modernized gameplay, improved controls, and expanded accessibility options.
 Plus, feel immersed with improved effects and enhanced exploration and combat.”